This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ Back and base may separate when carrying

 If we were on the market for a travel car seat for a 3 year old, the Graco Tranzitions would get some serious consideration.
-The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
+The price tag is extremely reasonable for what you get and it would be a great seat to use both at home at on the go (it may be cheaper at Walmart).
 The best part?
-You’ll never have to buy another car seat again (unless you want to, that is).
+You’ll might have to buy another car seat again (or you may just need a cheap booster seat at the end since the Tranzitions has a 7 year expiration).
+In many ways this is an ideal car seat for three year old kids since it will take them through so many stages.

 Cosco Finale DX review